PrestaShop/docs/themes/assets/assets.rst

 		<link rel="stylesheet" href="themes/YOUR_THEME_NAME/assets/css/very-custom.css" type="text/css" media="all" />
 	{/if}

-or for JavaScript
+or for if you need to add a huge custom JavaScript file:

 .. code-block:: Smarty

 	{if $page.page_name == 'index'}
 		<script type="text/javascript" src="themes/YOUR_THEME_NAME/assets/js/very-custom.js"></script>
 	{/if}

+Note: these examples target the homepage.
+Adapt them to your needs.

 With Modules
 --------------

-When developing a module, you may want to add specific styles for your templates.
-The way of adding assets for modules didnt change
+When developing a PrestaShop module, you may want to add specific styles for your templates.
+The way of adding assets for modules didn't change.

 With a front controller
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If you develop a front controller, simply extend the `setMedia()` method like
+If you develop a front controller, simply extend the `setMedia()` method.
+For instance:

 .. code-block:: php